Prior99/hyrest/docs/tutorial-controller.md

 The model only defines the shape of the data to store.
 In order to do something with it, we need a controller.
 It can be a good pattern to create one controller per model and supply the basic [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).

-Let's create a controller for dealing woth Todo models.
+Let's create a controller for dealing with Todo models.
 Creating a controller is as simple as creating a new class and decorating it with `@controller`.

 ## Empty class